-- Learns to work within a caseload that crosses program lines into adoption, foster care, legal guardianship, and others. - Learns to conduct investigations concerning allegations of abuse by talking with and visually observing affected individual; talks with immediate family, relatives, neighbors, teachers, doctors, and relevant others and reviews any pertinent records. - Learns to make initial assessment of validity of the allegation and the degree of danger that the child is in; learns to document the results of the investigation of the parent and/or caretaker. - Learns to complete family assessment to determine dynamics and problems that may be precipitating an abusive situation. - Learns to develop effective interventions to strengthen family that address safety, well-being, and permanency of children. - Learns to prepare safety, service, and/or treatment plans to remedy contributing problems and stop behavior patterns of abuse/neglect/exploitation and solicits family cooperation. - Learns to engage family in counseling to resolve problems, refers them to other available resources, and learns to monitor safety and risk of further abuse to prevent a reoccurrence of abuse. - Learns to file petition with the court as needed to ensure safety of the child, testify before the court, and learns to make appropriate placement of child, including but not limited to staying with relatives, in foster homes, residential treatment facilities, or in an emergency shelter. - Learns to evaluate the progress of the family or living environment towards meeting objectives of the safety/service/treatment plans, the need to modify the plans, and the eventual disposition of the case. - Learns to maintain detailed case records and extensive documentation, prepare specialized reports, and composes correspondence. - Attends extensive, ongoing training to develop comprehensive knowledge of State and Federal social welfare laws, rules, regulations, and evolving protocols regarding child abuse and neglect. - Learns to conduct and facilitate Multi-Disciplinary Team Meetings. - Learns to conduct validating interview of sexual abuse investigations.
+- Works within a caseload that crosses program lines into adoption, foster care, legal guardianship, and others. - Conducts investigations concerning allegations of abuse by talking with and visually observing affected individual; talks with immediate family, relatives, neighbors, teachers, doctors, and relevant others and reviews any pertinent records. - Makes initial assessment of validity of the allegation and the degree of danger that the child is in; documents the results of the investigation of the parent and/or caretaker. - Completes family assessment to determine dynamics and problems that may be precipitating an abusive situation. - Develops effective interventions to strengthen family that address safety, well-being, and permanency of children. - Prepares safety, service, and/or treatment plans to remedy contributing problems and stop behavior patterns of abuse/neglect/exploitation and solicits family cooperation. - Engages family in counseling to resolve problems, refers them to other available resources, and monitors safety and risk of further abuse to prevent a reoccurrence of abuse. - Files petition with the court as needed to ensure safety of the child, testifies before the court, and makes appropriate placement of child, including but not limited to staying with relatives, in foster homes, residential treatment facilities, or in an emergency shelter. - Evaluates the progress of the family or living environment towards meeting objectives of the safety/service/treatment plans, the need to modify the plans, and the eventual disposition of the case. - Maintains detailed case records and extensive documentation, prepares specialized reports, and composes correspondence. - Attends extensive, ongoing training to develop comprehensive knowledge of State and Federal social welfare laws, rules, regulations, and evolving protocols regarding child abuse and neglect.
+Conduct and facilitate Multi-Disciplinary Team Meetings. - Conducts validating interview of sexual abuse investigations.